thirdwing/Rtools/README.md

 ## Building the Toolchains

+There are two branches in the repo for different threading model, master for win32 and `posix` for posix.

 Assuming that you're running on a 64bit Linux that uses the `apt-get` package manager, just run: